 Medicare beneficiaries who also have Medicaid (dual-eligibles), in most circumstances, must be enrolled in a Medicare Part D prescription drug plan in order to maintain their Medicaid coverage.

-For drugs not covered by the Medicare Part D benefit, the Part D plan's exception and appeals process must be used to obtain coverage.
+Beneficiaries and their prescribers must work together to find an appropriate drug that is covered by the Part D plan or, if necessary, use the Part D plan's exception and appeals process to obtain coverage for necessary prescriptions not listed on the plan's formulary.

-Medicaid will continue to cover products in the following federally excludable drug categories:
+Medicaid will continue to cover products excluded from coverage under Medicare Part D in the four drug categories below:

 - benzodiazepines,

-- barbiturates,
+- barbiturates.

-- certain non-prescription drugs, and
+- > certain non-prescription drugs, and

 - > select prescription vitamins.